MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 An explanation of some of the fields is given below.

 #### Map Enabled
 Whether or not the map is available for play.
-You will want to tick this.
+You will want to check this.

 #### License
 * Every map must have its own license.